johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

     </tbody>
 </table>

 In order to explore the hypothesis, I return to the expectations established earlier.
-By qualitatively assessing the ECUs of each member, and using Alceste's factor analysis and cross-data analysis functions, I find examples of logical contraditions, preference development and preference stability.
+By qualitatively assessing the ECUs of each member, and using Alceste’s factor analysis and cross-data analysis functions, I find examples of logical contraditions, preference development and preference stability.

 ## Logical contradictions

-A logical contradiction can be understood as a reversal of a member's position.
+A logical contradiction can be understood as a reversal of a member’s position.
 Several members show evidence of this type of change.

 <figure>
     <img src="/assets/images/posts/2013/08/23/dissertation/dissertation-F4.png">
-    <figcaption><strong>Figure 4:</strong> Descendant hierarchical classification for Andrew Sentance's corpus</figcaption>
+    <figcaption><strong>Figure 4:</strong> Descendant hierarchical classification for Andrew Sentance’s corpus</figcaption>
 </figure>

 Andrew Sentance is perhaps the most striking case.
 In 2008, Sentance appears particularly concerned with the “downside risks” to economic activity and inflation, presenting this view consistently throughout this period.
 Some representative ECUs include: